DanilKuprin1/MusicLibraryManagementSystem/README.md

 Author: Danil Kuprin
 Date: 20 Feb 2024

-Description: This CLI application that simulates a MusicLibraryManagementSystem
+Description: This is a CLI application that simulates a MusicLibraryManagementSystem

 Instructions to run:
 1) Clone the repository with git clone